Australian Labor Party: Ideology and factions

 Labor's constitution has long stated: "The Australian Labor Party is a democratic socialist party and has the objective of the democratic socialisation of industry, production, distribution and exchange, to the extent necessary to eliminate exploitation and other anti-social features in these fields".
 This "socialist objective" was introduced in 1921, but was later qualified by two further objectives: "maintenance of and support for a competitive non-monopolistic private sector" and "the right to own private property".
 Labor governments have not attempted the "democratic socialisation" of any industry since the 1940s, when the Chifley government failed to nationalise the private banks, and in fact have privatised several industries such as aviation and banking.

+Prior to the introduction of the socialist objective in 1921, Labor had already identified itself with socialism.
+In May 1905, the then Labor leader Chris Watson declared Labor’s idea of socialism being to give everyone an equal opportunity, and two months later described the socialism of the Labor Party as such:

+We look forward to an ideal, when collectivism will take the place of competition in this world, when production will be for use-not profit.

+During a speech in April 1906, Watson stated (as noted by one observer at the time) that Labor “saw no objection to socialistic methods being adopted for the benefit of producers” but desired “to see those methods extended to other individuals in the community, whether farmers or labourers.”
+During another speech earlier that month, Watson declared that Labor “is socialistic, and more-it had deliberately adopted a socialistic programme.”
+In a later speech from 1910, Watson stated that socialism was the objective of both the Federal and State Labor parties.

 Factions

 The Labor Party has always had a left wing and a right wing; however, since 1989, it has been organised into formal factions.

 The two largest factional groupings are the Labor Left, who are supportive of democratic socialist ideals, and the Labor Right who generally support social democratic traditions.
 The national factional groupings are themselves divided into formal factions, primarily state-based such as Centre Unity in New South Wales and Labor Forum in Queensland.

 Some trade unions are affiliated with the Labor Party and are also factionally aligned.
 Important unions supporting the right faction are the Australian Workers' Union (AWU), the Shop, Distributive and Allied Employees Association (SDA) and the Transport Workers' Union of Australia (TWU).
-Important unions supporting the left include the Australian Manufacturing Workers Union (AMWU), United Workers Union, the Construction, Forestry and Maritime Employees Union (CFMEU) and the Community and Public Sector Union (CPSU).
+Important unions supporting the left include the Australian Manufacturing Workers Union (AMWU), United Workers Union (UWU), the Construction, Forestry and Maritime Employees Union (CFMEU) and the Community and Public Sector Union (CPSU).